vijaybalebail/In-memory-workshop/In_memory/Enable_load/setup-inmem.md

       SELECT /*+ full(lo) noparallel (lo )*/ Count(*) FROM   lineorder lo;
       </copy>
       ````
-      By default, all of the columns in an object with the INMEMORY attribute will be populated into the IM column store.
-  However, it is possible to populate only a subset of columns if desired.
-For example, the following statement sets the
-  In-Memory attribute on the table SALES,
-  ALTER TABLE sales INMEMORY NO INMEMORY(prod_id);

 9. Background processes are populating these segments into the IM column store.
 To monitor this, you could query the V$IM_SEGMENTS.
 Once the data population is complete, the BYTES_NOT_POPULATED should be 0 for each segment.